itheaks/NeuroNinga/README.md

 ## Credits

-Neuro Ninja is developed and maintained by Amit Kumar Singh Student at DSCE Bangalore.
+Neuro Ninja is developed and maintained by Amit Kumar Singh Student @DSCE Bangalore.
 We are dedicated to providing an engaging and educational platform for early-stage students to enhance their cognitive skills.

 Happy learning and sharpening your mind with Neuro Ninja!